pupil-labs/pyndsi/CommSpecs-2.md

     - All messages send over these sockets MUST follow the format described below in **Sensor Messages**

 ### Host Representation Hierarchy
-Each host has multiple `sensor` instances, including a reserved `sensor` named "hardware".
-It includes all device specific controls.
+Each host has multiple `sensor` instances.
+These can be of different types.
+The "hardware" type includes all device specific controls.
 Each `sensor` has a list of controls and a unique identifier which is assigned by the **host**.
 This ID is used for addressing purposes.

 ```
  pupil-mobile-host ------------     Notifications:          Send/Recv Context: